Zed65pro/riverpod_example/README.md

 However if you want to override an instance of a provider (multiple instances) do something like ProviderScope(overrides: [counterNotifierProvider], child: const WaitingScreen())

 Basically creating an extra layer of (scope). and you explicitly mention that you want to override that particular provider.

+To start code gen automatically use the command: dart run build_runner watch

+after every save it will listen to changes and generate new code if necessary